AxelAli/Tensorflow-Image-Classification/README.md

 ```
 **NOTE!**

-If you want to search something like "Smashed Potatoes" or "Sports Car" **replace all spaces** with '+' !
+If you want to search something like "Mashed Potatoes" or "Sports Car" **replace all spaces** with '+' !

 Example:
 ```